ManageEngine Logo

 cmd>backUpData.bat

-where, ServiceDesk Plus Home -> C:\ManageEngine\ServiceDesk
+Note that ServiceDesk Plus Home refers to C:\ManageEngine\ServiceDesk

 cmd> UpdateManager.bat [ Screenshot ]

-This website also contains instructions to apply the service pack.
 Here are the detailed instructions for upgrade.

-Step 1: Shut down ServiceDesk plus Server.
+Step 1: Shut down Tthe ServiceDesk plus Server.

 # cd [ServiceDesk Plus-Home]/bin